Tony Bloom: Brighton & Hove Albion

 Since 2009, Bloom has been the chairman of English club Brighton & Hove Albion.
 Bloom is a longtime Brighton fan and his family has had a long association with the club; his uncle, Ray, is a director and his grandfather, Harry, was vice-chairman during the 1970s.
 The club was promoted to the Premier League in the 2016–17 season after 34 years out of the top flight of English football.

-He succeeded Dick Knight after securing a 75% shareholding in the club, and invested £93 million in the development of the club's new ground, Falmer Stadium.
+Bloom succeeded Dick Knight after securing a 75% shareholding in the club, and invested £93 million in the development of the club's new ground, Falmer Stadium.

 Brighton were promoted from Football League One as champions in 2011, the season before Brighton moved into Falmer Stadium.
 Brighton avoided relegation in 2014–15, and then finished in third place in the Championship the following season.
 In the 2016–17 season Brighton finished second in the Championship, gaining promotion to the Premier League for the first time.
 The club broke several transfer fee records to improve the squad in the following transfer window.

 In the 2021–22 Premier League season, Brighton finished with 51 points, their highest ever points tally in the Premier League, and finished in 9th place.
 Brighton then finished the 2022–23 Premier League season in 6th place, qualifying for the UEFA Europa League and hosting European football for the first time.